Lithuanian artists grapple with compatriots' dark role in Holocaust

 Lithuania's Jewish population numbered around 220,000 when the Nazis invaded in 1941 and just over 10,000 survived.
 German squads were assisted by Lithuanian auxiliaries in killing Jews.

-Lithuanian film director Audrius Juzenas also explored similar themes with his 2006 movie "Ghetto", which dramatised a Jewish theatre company that performed in the Vilnius ghetto and was adapted from a play by Israeli playwright Joshua Sobol.
+Lithuanian film director Audrius Juzenas also explored similar themes with his 2006 movie "Ghetto", which dramatized a Jewish theater company that performed in the Vilnius ghetto and was adapted from a play by Israeli playwright Joshua Sobol.

 "You need to face the truth to find out what you want to tell your children and what you want from your future."